 |Border areas with Afghanistan, Pakistan and Iraq||Do not travel|

-The level of the advice for Iran has been lowered to 'Exercise a high degree of caution'.
-Higher levels still apply in some parts of the country.
+Australian passport holders travelling to Iran for tourism purposes are eligible to apply for a visa on arrival.
+The level of advice has not changed.
+We advise Australians to exercise a high degree of caution in Iran overall.
+Higher levels apply in some parts of the country.

 We advise you to exercise a high degree of caution in Iran due to ongoing regional tensions.
 You should pay close attention to your personal security at all times and keep a low profile in your activities.
 Monitor the local and international media for information on developments which may affect your security.

 Acts of political violence occur throughout Iran, including in the capital Tehran.
 Possible targets include foreign interests, Iranian government establishments, military parades and religious sites and processions.
 SeeSafety and Security

 Political developments in the region may prompt large demonstrations.
 You should avoid demonstrations as they can turn violent.